braziljs/eloquente-javascript/14_dom.md

 ## Changing the document

-{{index "side effect", "removeChild method", "appendChild method", "insertBefore method", [DOM, construction]}}
+{{index "side effect", "removeChild method", "appendChild method", "insertBefore method", [DOM, construction], [DOM, modification]}}

-Almost everything about the ((DOM)) data structure can be changed.
+Almost everything about the DOM data structure can be changed.
 The shape of the document tree can be modified by changing parent-child relationships.
 Nodes have a `remove` method to remove them from their current parent node.
 To add a child node to an element node, we can